THE PASSING OF THE TORCH

 The first change concerns the Human Resources department.
-After 10 years as Head of Human Resources for the Group, The Director, Beatrice Baldaccini, was appointed Chairman of Thomson® Aerospace & Defense, owned by Linear Motion LLC.
+After 10 years as Head of Human Resources for the Group, The Director, Beatrice Baldaccini, was appointed Chairman of Thomson® Aerospace & Defense, a licensed brand of Linear Motion LLC.

 CEO Antoni Baldaccini has selected Dr. Carlo Odoardi, a professor at the University of Florence, to be the new Human Resources Director.